Melissa Barbieri: In popular culture

 Barbieri is popularly referred to as Bubs by family, players and in the media.
 She was on the cover of the Australian FourFourTwo magazine in June 2011, along with fellow Matildas Thea Slatyer, Sam Kerr, Kyah Simon and Sarah Walsh.
 On 30 May 2025 Australian Broadcasting Corporation (ABC) posted a documentary, History Makers: The Story of the 2010 AFC Women's Asian Cup, on Football Australia's official YouTube channel.
 It features Barbieri and teammates with coach Sermanni from their Asian Cup victory 15 years earlier.

+Barbieri joined the commentary team for Paramount+'s broadcast of Matildas' match against Malawi on 11 April for the 2026 FIFA Series Kenya.
+Australia won 5–0 at Nyayo National Stadium, Kenya, which included a goal each by Barbieri's current Melbourne City teammates Holly McNamara and Leticia McKenna.

 Personal life

-Barbieri married Geoff Hudson in 2007 and the couple's first child was born in 2013.
+Barbieri married Geoff Hudson in 2007 and the couple's child was born in 2013.
 Upon announcing her pregnancy in late 2012, she was dropped from the Matildas' line-up and lost her funding.
 Due to lack of maternity support and also being dropped by Melbourne Victory, she had to give up league soccer for a year.
 Her transfer to Adelaide required Barbieri to sell off personal memorabilia to maintain her playing career.
-The couple's second child was born by 2016.

 She completed a Diploma of Recreation (Sports Admin) and worked for VIS in Sports Administration in 2004.
 During 2012 Barbieri was completing a Coaching A Licence.